FOREX-Yen off highs, markets wary of intervention

 * Germany rejects calls for joint euro zone bond

-TOKYO, Aug 22 The dollar gained against the yen on Monday, rising from a record low plumbed late last week, as investors covered dollar short positions wary that Tokyo could step into the market and with a U.S. bank detected buying.
+SYDNEY, Aug 22 The dollar edged up against the yen in Asia on Monday, pulling up from a fresh record low plumbed late last week, with investors wary that Japanese authorities will take action to weaken the currency.

-Underscoring nervousness in the market, the dollar briefly spiked to a session high of 77.23 yen, but later pared some of those gains, with traders citing talk that the jump was triggered by bids from a U.S. bank.

-"The market is waiting and hoping for intervention.
-The dollar has been bought back since very early in the morning on short-covering after sharp losses," said Teppei Ino, a currency analyst at Bank of Tokyo-Mitsubishi UFJ in Tokyo.

-Japan's finance minister Yoshihiko Noda said on Monday that the country would take decisive action against any speculative moves, while the Nikkei business daily reported on Saturday that the government was considering intervention.
+The Nikkei reported on Saturday the Japanese government was considering intervening in the currency market, while finance minister Yoshihiko Noda said on Monday Japan would take decisive action against any speculative moves.

-The dollar last traded at 76.78 yen , off a record low around 75.94 hit on Friday.
-Traders talked of hefty sell-stops below 75.00, a level Japanese authorities are likely to keep the yen well away from.

 "I suspect there is a line drawn in the sand at 76.00.
 That's a factor which has clearly pushed dollar/yen off the lows," said Greg Gibbs, strategist at RBS in Sydney.